 cannot be guaranteed.
 Therefore, you should meet potential landlords and

 inspect the premises before you enter into any agreement.

 TCard is an access card for services on campus.
 Email service, wireless network, and access to the

 Learning Portal will be available upon receipt of your TCard and authentication of your UTORid.
-The TCard office cannot issue TCards to incoming Fall students until mid-July (date TBA).
+You may obtain your TCard at any one of the three campus locations.
+Check

 Proof of citizenship, identification and your offer of admission letter or student number are required in order to receive a TCard.
 For detailed information about the documentation required to obtain a TCard, visit